erikp9000/cpm-ndos/README.md

 serial port is connected to a Linux computer which runs a service to convert the NDOS requests to Linux calls.

+v1.2 Dispenses with the FCB address as a file reference.
+On file open and file create, the server sends its file handle to the client which stores it in the FCB disk allocation vector array and includes it with subsequent calls to read file, write file, and close file.
+This was a necessary change to support the BD Software C Compiler (BDSC) which re-uses the same FCB (005Ch) to access multiple files.

+v1.1a Extended Find Next to support the client changing the ambiguous file name after the call to Find First.
+The program, CRCK44.COM, relied on this side-effect behavior of CP/M 2.2 to CRC multiple files specified by an ambiguous filename on the command line.

-v1.1 is now fully relocatable without rebuilding and supports the CP/M random access read and write functions.
+v1.1 Now fully relocatable without rebuilding and supports the CP/M random access read and write functions.
 Tested with Wordstar.

+v1.0 First version.

 ## Required Build tools